tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/05-Stu_Backtesting/README.md

-# The Big Short Part II
+# The Big Short, Part II

-The real estate bubble that led to the financial crisis in 2008 resulted in one of the worst economic disasters since the Great Depression of 1929.
-During this period, housing prices fell precipitously, causing massive ripples throughout the U.S. economy and ultimately causing the stock market to crash.
+The real estate bubble that led to the 2008 financial crisis resulted in one of the worst economic disasters since the Great Depression.
+During this period, housing prices plummeted, throwing the US economy into freefall and causing the stock market to crash.
 Some keen investors profited off of the recession by *shorting* the market or placing bets that the market would fall.
-Most, however, lost substantial value from their investment portfolios, including much-needed retirement accounts and savings accounts.
+Most, however, lost substantial value from their investment portfolios, including much needed retirement and savings accounts.

 Now that you have developed a Short Position Dual Moving Average Crossover Trading Strategy and determined that the algorithm could have *made* money during the 2008 financial recession, it is now time to determine *how much* money could have been made.